This is by far the most common question when buying a chain lube for your bike.

 Well, you’ll need to try a bottle out to discover that for yourself, but the lab reports look good.

 Molten Speed Wax

-The special mention going to Molten Speed Wax – and, not only for their incredible name.
-This is an innovative chain lube for those looking to get the best out of their gear and legs.
+The special mention going to Molten Speed Wax, and not only for their incredible name.
+This is an innovative chain wax for those looking to get the best out of their gear and legs.

-Molten Speed Wax calls this a “hot wax lubricant” – it needs to be heated up before application, but once on, it stays on for a long time and repels much more than other lubes.
+Molten Speed Wax calls this a hot wax lubricant.
+It needs to be heated up before application, but once on, it stays on for a long time and repels much more than other lubes.

 If you don’t mind a bit of prep, this one’s worth it.